 Set in the foothills of the Carpathian Mountains, about 30 km outside the city, the Clay Castle of the Valley of Fairies makes for a wonderful day trip from Sibiu.
 Established in 2004 by a Bucharest couple, the imaginary structure, with its arched entrances and fanciful wooden roofs that appear to melt down the smooth undulating contours like a cone of ice cream on a hot summer day, seems straight out of a storybook.

 The castle, which is entirely constructed from natural, organic materials like clay, straw, sand, and wood, was meant to be a hotel, but for now, it only serves as a tourist attraction where visitors from around Romania and beyond flock to marvel at the fanciful architecture and take in the outstanding natural beauty of the area.
 There’s also a nice souvenir shop, a kids area, and an outdoor terrace serving traditional Romanian food prepared with carefully selected organic ingredients.

 Have drinks at House of Ellixirz

 There’s no better way to conclude a day of sightseeing in Sibiu than with an expertly crafted cocktail – or three! – at House of Ellixirz.
 Though small, this boutique cocktail bar perched on a medieval stairway has a classy gentlemen’s club vibe, with parquet floors, heavy velvet curtains, and subtly lit local art hanging off the dark walls.
-Bottles of rare spirits sit glistening behind the polished wooden bar while sultry jazz (sometimes soft rock) fills the room, adding to the cultured ambience of the place.
+Bottles of rare spirits sit glistening behind the polished wooden bar while sultry jazz (sometimes soft rock) fills the room, adding to the cultured ambiance of the place.

 The bar is located on the steps of Strada Turnului (Tower Street) behind the gothic Lutheran Cathedral and is open every day, except Monday, from 4:00 pm till midnight.